deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 A second later, creaking, crackling, hissing and groaning, the tree fell over.

-Warhorse's laughter died and he sat up.
+WARHORSE's laughter died and he sat up.
 "Jeez." he said.
 "Did *I* do that?"

 Regaari scowled at him.
 "This is the only known class two planet.
 You're a native of a class twelve.
 You could probably ruin this planet's whole biosphere just by *breathing* on it, if you aren't careful."

-Warhorse blinked at him then stood up.
+WARHORSE blinked at him then stood up.
 "Didn't catch one word of that, man." he looked around "Where the fuck is my helmet?"

 Regaari picked it up and offered it to him, feeling his arm wobble from the weight.

 "Thanks, man."
-Warhorse wriggled it back onto his head, muttering angrily to himself. "*Fucking amateur, Arés, don't be stupid…Never remove your helmet, dumbass."*
+WARHORSE wriggled it back onto his head, muttering angrily to himself. "*Fucking amateur, Arés, don't be stupid…Never remove your helmet, dumbass."*